opentiny/tiny-vue/examples/sites/demos/pc/app/pager/webdoc/pager.en.md

 ---
-title: Pager Pagination
+title: Pagination
 ---

-# Pager Pagination
+# Pagination

 <div>When there is a large amount of data, data is split by page.
-This function is usually used in Grid and Repeater components.</div>
+This function is usually used in Grid components.</div>